Accessibility Statement for University of Lincoln Strategic Plan website: https://accommodation.lincoln.ac.uk/

-This website is run by the University of Lincoln.
-We want everyone using our website to have as good an experience as possible.
+This website is run by the University of Lincoln, and we want everyone using our website to have as good an experience as possible.

-We have therefore applied the following accessibility standards to ensure that all users —either directly from their browser or using a plugin or assistive technology — can navigate the site and access its content.
+We have therefore applied the following accessibility standards to ensure that all users, either directly from their browser, using a plugin or assistive technology can navigate the site and access its content.

 Advice on using different devices on websites is available on the My Way website.

 How accessible is this website?

 The Web Content Accessibility Guidelines (WCAG) define requirements for designers and developers to improve accessibility for people with disabilities.
 The guidelines define three levels of conformance: Level A, Level AA, and Level AAA.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
 Partially conformant means that some parts of the content do not fully conform to the accessibility standard.

 We know that certain aspects of this website may prevent it from being fully accessible: